oliviaclyde/grocery/README.md

-This goal of this project is to get alerts (either text or email) when my favorite projects go on sale at Smith's!
+This goal of this project is to get alerts (either text or email) when my favorite products go on sale at Smith's!

 When I finish I will have learned how to:
 - Create and host a simple web app